TeslimAdeyanju/21-Portfolio-ai-news-automator-streamlit/README.md

    Navigate to `http://localhost:8501`

 ## 🎯 Usage

+The application provides an intuitive interface for accessing real-time news content (see screenshot above).

 ### Browse by Category
 - Select from 7 news categories: Business, Entertainment, General, Health, Science, Sports, Technology